kihonq/createDApp/docs/source/developer-tools.rst

 Init
 ~~~~

  This is always the first event being displayed.
-It is fired when the useDapp library loads and contains a timestamp of that.
+It is fired when the createDapp library loads and contains a timestamp of that.
 All other events are timed relative to Init.

 Network connected / disconnected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~